kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 properties:
    - name: location.topology.k8s.io
      value: cloud.google/NA/us-east1
+     lastObservedTime: 2025-03-12T23:21:39Z
 ```

 ##### count.node.k8s.io
-It contains the total number of nodes in the k8s clusters
+This property  contains the total number of nodes in the k8s clusters
 * The value is dynamic but should not change fast.

 Here is an example of a count.node.k8s.io ClusterProperty